dotnet/designs/accepted/install-locations.md

   * `HKLM\SOFTWARE\dotnet\Setup\InstalledVersions\<arch>\InstallLocation` - where `<arch>` is one of the `x86`, `x64`, `arm` or `arm64`.
   Note that this registry key is "redirected" that means that 32-bit processes see different copy of the key then 64bit processes.
 So it's important that both installers and the host access only the 32-bit view of the registry.
 * Linux and macOS - the installer will store the install location in a text file
-  * `/etc/dotnet/install_location` - the file will contain a single line which is the path.
+  * `/etc/dotnet/install_location.conf` - the file will contain a single line which is the path.

-The muxer (`dotnet.exe`) is registered on the system-wide `PATH` environment variable.
+The muxer is registered on the system in such a way that it is readily accessible without providing full path to it.
+The exact mechanism is platform specific and outside of the scope of this document.
+(For example on Windows it's added to `PATH`)

 ### Per-user registered install location :new:
 This will allow installs to per-user directories (no need for admin/root access).
 It's to be decided if we will actually create an installer which does this.
 Once installed the per-user install should take precedence over the global one, but otherwise should be available to all processes running under the respective user.